sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/tempo1.svg "changing tempo")

-You can also update the tempo by clicking twice in spaced succession in the
-widget: the new BPM is determined as the time between the two clicks.
-For example, if there is 1/2 seconds between clicks, the new BPM will be set as 120.
+You can also update the tempo by clicking twice in spaced succession in the widget: the new beats per minute (BPM) is determined as the time between the two clicks.
+For example, if there is `1/2` second between clicks, the new BPM will be set as `120`.

 ## <a name="BEYOND-MUSIC-BLOCKS"></a>Beyond Music Blocks